ResistancePlatform/ledger-res-js/README.md

 1. Clone this repo
 2. `yarn install`
-3. Plug in your ledger wallet and make sure `resistanced` rpc is running on 18232.
+3. Plug in your ledger wallet, start the resistance app, and make sure `resistanced` rpc is running on 18232.
 4. `yarn start`